Witiko/doctoral-thesis/main.md

-For the evaluation, one relevant document was provided for every query in the first two subtasks. [@liska2013evaluation, Section 5.1] No relevance judgements were produced in the open information retrieval subtask, which was judged by members of the jury during the event.
+For the evaluation, one relevant document was provided for every query in the first two subtasks. [@liska2013evaluation, Section 5.1] No relevance judgements were produced in the open information retrieval subtask and the subtask was judged by members of the jury during the event.

 ### NTCIR-10 Math